rosemckeon/ploidy/README.md

 ```
 Pja = chance of growing to adult size * probability of surviving competition
 ```
-Carrying capacity controls how many adults can survive on each landscape cell, and the largest adults have the highest probabilities of surviving competition.
+After the growing period, carrying capacity controls how many adults can survive on each landscape cell.
+The largest adults have the highest probabilities of surviving competition.

 Parameters: `growth_rate_loci`, `max_growth_rate`, `ploidy_growth_benefit`, `adult_size`, `carrying_capacity`.